-The term 'Quantitative Risk Management (QRM)' is included in the Corporate Finance edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Quantitative Risk Management (QRM)' is explained in detail and with examples in the Banking edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Quantitative Risk Management represents the discipline which deals with the ability of an organization to quantify and manage its risk.
 This scientific approach to business is becoming increasingly critical in today’s world as organizations need to satisfy stakeholders who demand it.